Attorney client satisfaction award

 A Third-Party Was Involved

-You can file a lawsuit against another party that was involved in your workplace injury.
+You can file a lawsuit against another party that was involved in your personal injury.
 If the other party is not affiliated with your employer and you were harmed due to their negligence, you would be owed damages.
-For example, if you are working in a factory and a machine malfunctioned due to a manufacturer’s defect, the manufacturer can be held responsible for the damages.
+For example, if you are working in a factory and an injury occurred after a machine malfunctioned due to a manufacturer’s defect, the manufacturer can be held responsible for the damages.

 Gross Negligence